raspberrypilearning/party-popper/en/step_4.md

 title: The RGB LED or buzzer has stopped working
 ---

-+ Check that the correct legs are connected to the correct pins.
++ Check that the correct legs are connected to the correct pins
-+ Check for any loose connections.
++ Check for any loose connections
-+ Check the LED has not blown.
++ Check the LED has not blown

 --- /collapse ---